-At the age of 27, Robson will be making his pro debut in the United States.
-A sensational prospect at 135 pounds, he was an elite amateur at the international level – a three-time Brazilian Olympian, and in 2016 became the first boxer from his country to win an Olympic gold medal.
+At the age of 29, Robson is a one-year pro.
+A sensational prospect at 130 pounds, he was an elite amateur at the international level before his debut – a three-time Brazilian Olympian who, in 2016, became the first boxer from his country to win an Olympic gold medal.

 “The most important thing to me was the incredible connection he has to those fans in Brazil,” duBoef said.
 “That was A, No. 1.
 The fighting style, his speed, his power, what he does with his right hand or his left hand – I will leave that to my matchmakers.
 But his marketability is sensational, absolutely over the top.”

 DuBoef said that Top Rank matchmaker Brad Goodman, who attended the Olympics, was blown away by the reaction he saw from the Brazilian fans when Conceicao boxed.